Local couple remembers U of A grad who died on 9/11

-NORTHWEST ARKANSAS (KNWA) — Sept.
+NORTHWEST ARKANSAS (KFTA) — Sept.
 11 is a day that evokes strong emotions across the nation; hitting a little too close to home for some in Arkansas.

-John and Heather Hudec lost two people on this day in 2001, one was a woman who graduated from the University of Arkansas in Fayetteville.
+John and Heather Hudec lost two people on this day in 2001, one of those being a woman who graduated at the University of Arkansas in Fayetteville.

 But instead of just remembering her today, this couple is helping build her legacy.